zeal0u5/ryboureCampaign/Sessions/Session 2.md

 We take the crates back and we get back to the [[Archie]][[Archies Alchemy Depo]]

-Push them up the stairs and tell [[archie]] that derrick is free and crazy magic dude that teleported
+Push them up the stairs and tell [[Archie]] that derrick is free and crazy magic dude that teleported

 He gives up asking questions